nbovee/tracr/README.md

 **SplitTracr** is a framework for distributed neural network inference that enables controlled partitioning of deep learning models across multiple devices.
 It provides per-layer performance metrics collection and network communication primitives for split computing research and experimentation.

 > [!Warning]
 > `tracr` is currently an experimental framework intended to explore distributed AI inference patterns.
 While functional, it is primarily for research and educational purposes.
+The `pickle` module is used for compression and decompression, as each device is trusted.
+These are internally flagged for conversion to safe functions in the future.

 ## Quick Start Workflow